viveleroi/prism/README.md

 # Prism

-**Prism** is an event logging and grief management plugin for Spigot and Paper-based servers 1.21.4+.
+**Prism** is an event logging and grief management plugin for Paper-based servers 1.21.4+.

 Prism v4 is **in testing and should not be used in a real server yet**.